PeterArriaza/pantry/README.md

 ## User Stories

-Users of Pantry will be able to use the app to perform functions like:

-* Create an account to login into the app and view up your saved data or tryout the app with a mock user profile
+* As a user, I can create an account to login into the app and view saved data or tryout the app with a mock user profile
-* Join a household along with your roommates, family members, or co-workers
-  * Keep track of multiple Pantries
-* Keep track of your food in your house(s)
+* As a user, I can keep track of your food in my house
-  * Add individual items into your Pantry
+  * Add individual items into my Pantry
   * Input information about items like quantity, price, expiration date, etc.
   * Reduce the quantity of an item as you use it, e.g. update a dozen eggs to eleven eggs
   * Remove an item from your Pantry when it is gone